HaiderNuur/Data-Analyst-Journey/IBM Courses/Intro to R language/notes.md

 - also used in Data viz, perform interactive and visual analytics, predictive analysis, machine learning and AI tasks.
 - statistical computation
 - analyze the zip related data on an interactive map
+# Week four
+- You can read a CSV file or an Excel file into a dataset using the read_csv() and read_excel() functions and then access its rows, columns, and individual data points.
+- The readLines() function reads a text file into a character vector.
+- The length() and nchar() functions return information about a character vector.
+- The scan() function reads a text file into a character vector with each individual word as an element.
+- The write()function exports a dataset as a text file.
+- The write.csv() and write.table() functions export a dataset as a .csv file.
+- The write.xlsx() function exports a dataset as an Excel file.
+- The save() function saves R objects in .RData files.
+- HTTP is a communication protocol for fetching web resources for clients from servers on the Internet and that each instance is comprised of a request and response.
+- The REST API is a web service that uses the REST architecture to handle a request on a frontend web service.
+- The httr package in R has functions that perform common HTTP and REST operations.
+- The rvest package in R has functions that you can use to perform common web scraping tasks, such as reading HTML from a character variable, reading HTML from a URL, downloading a web page and reading it offline, extracting node data from a web page, and converting a table from a web page to a data frame.